Chathu1985/gis-drought-risk-analysis-msc/README.md

 ### Region Map
 ![South East Asia Region](figures/South_East_Asia_Countries.png)

-## Research Aims
-The primary aims of this research were to:

-• Develop a conceptual and methodological framework for assessing drought indicators and indices

-• Derive drought-related parameters using the Google Earth Engine platform

-• Calculate the hazard, exposure, and vulnerability indicators and construct a composite Drought Risk Index for the Southeast Asian region

-• Examine relationships among the indicators and analyse the statistical distribution of drought.

 ## Methodological Framework
 • Remote sensing and climatic datasets were acquired and preprocessed using